Content marketing is the biggest buzzword in marketing at the moment.

 “Content marketing isn’t just the future.
 It’s the present” – Seth Godin

-Content marketing focuses less on pushing promotional messages to customers and more on pulling the customer in with useful and entertaining information at the right time and the right place.
+Content marketing strategy for apps focus less on pushing promotional messages to customers and more on pulling the customer in with useful and entertaining information at the right time and the right place.

 What is content marketing?